Instructions for Completing the

 Please ensure that the ownership information is complete and accurate.

-Identify the legal entity or individual who directly owns 5% or more of the school (i.e., the first level of ownership).
+Level 1: Identify the legal entity or individual(s) who directly owns 5% or more of the school (i.e., the first level of ownership).
 Please note that if the school is a non-profit entity, enter the type of non-profit (i.e., 501 c3); in the name field and 100 in the percentage field of Level 1.

-Please note that if the school indicated that a corporation owns the school, the corporation name should appear in level one.
+Please also note that if the school indicated that a corporation owns the school, the corporation name should appear in level one.

 If there is more than one level of ownership existing between the entity that directly owns the school and the ultimate owners, please identify each entity and percentage of ownership in the ownership chain, up to and including the parent entity in the chain of ownership.